 Low Impact Activity Assessment Process

-The Energy Resources Division undertakes consultation internally with Government Agencies (including the Department of Environment, Water and Natural Resources, the Environment Protection Authority and, if relevant, the Department of Planning, Transport and Infrastructure, and SafeWork SA.
+The Energy Resources Division undertakes consultation internally with Government Agencies including the Department of Environment and Water, the Environment Protection Authority and, if relevant, the Department of Planning, Transport and Infrastructure, and SafeWork SA.
 Government consultation protocols and time frames are determined through Administrative Arrangements between the Energy Resources Division and the specific agency.

 Medium Impact Activity Assessment Process

 Where an activity is classified as medium impact it will follow the public assessment process described under section 101 in the Petroleum and Geothermal Energy Act 2000.
 The Energy Resources Division seeks community comment through a public consultation period, which is required to run for at least 30 business days.
 Additionally, the Energy Resources Division may invite submissions from organisations and/or persons who have particular interest in the area or region which is likely to be affected by the proposed activity.

 All submissions on the Environmental Impact Report and draft Statement of Environmental Objectives made to the Energy Resources Division are kept available for public inspection on the Environment Register.
 The proponent is then required to address the issues raised by public submission/s and revise the Environmental Impact Report and draft Statement of Environmental Objectives accordingly, where required.

 The Energy Resources Division reviews the revised versions of the Environmental Impact Report and Statement of Environmental Objectives and if the Environmental Impact Report and Statement of Environmental Objectives have been amended substantially, as a result of the public submissions, the Energy Resources Division will require the consultation process to be repeated.